Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 (26:28)
 The ninth need, Viktor Frankl, the Austrian psychiatrist describes as, perhaps, the most important need.
 Important in the sense of our living our lives fully.
 He calls this a [need for meaning](https://www.intellectualtakeout.org/article/viktor-frankls-guide-living-life-meaning), a need for **purpose**.
 When I'm using this word, I often describe it this way, our need to contribute to life, to see how our efforts have made people's lives richer life on the planet richer.

 What I recommend to people is to *get those nine needs into your own vocabulary.
-They may not be the words, I just gave.
+They may not be the words I just gave.
 Words that you, or the people that you're communicating with might use.*

 For each of these nine, try to find words that describe that in a way that you resonate to that really captures for you that need.

 Then **when you've developed a need vocabulary that works for you, and you may see that it may not work for the others with whom you are communicating with daily.** For example, if you have a three year old in your house, the word autonomy may not work for the child, even though you may know what this word means and it resonates to your need for autonomy.

 The three year old may not use the word autonomy but they have the need for autonomy because all human beings have the same needs.
-That's very important, to be conscious that

-#### all human beings have the same needs.
+#### That's very important.
+To be conscious that *all human beings have the same needs*.

 Even though we may have different vocabularies for describing these needs, everybody has the same needs.
 To really connect in a way that promotes compassion between ourselves and others, we need to be able to express needs in a language that the other people can resonate to.